Jerry Farber: Career

+His other books include The University of Tomorrowland and A Field Guide to the Aesthetic Experience.
+Since then, he has published essays that include "The Third Circle: On Education and Distance Learning", "What Is Literature?
+What Is Art?
+Integrating Essence and History", "Toward a Theoretical Framework for the Study of Humor in Literature and the Other Arts", "Teaching and Presence", and "On Not Betraying Poetry."
+Farber's short story "Gorman", which appeared in his first book, was included in The Year’s Best Science Fiction No. 4, edited by Brian Aldiss and Harry Harrison.

-Civil rights movement participation
+Civil-rights movement participation

-In the civil rights movement, Farber was a member of the Non-Violent Action Committee (N-VAC), which was formed as a more militant alternative to the Congress of Racial Equality, and which was active in fighting job discrimination in Los Angeles.
+In the civil-rights movement, Farber was a member of the Non-Violent Action Committee (N-VAC), which was formed as a more militant alternative to the Congress of Racial Equality, and which was active in fighting job discrimination in Los Angeles.
 He was arrested seven times during this period, serving a number of jail sentences, and was arrested on one further occasion for participating in an anti-Vietnam War demonstration against The Dow Chemical Co., which supplied napalm to the U.S. military.
 He was present as an observer for N-VAC throughout the Watts Rebellion (often referred to as the Watts Riots) in 1965.
 His account of this event was first published in the L.A.
 Free Press and has since been reprinted in Reporting Civil Rights, published by the Library of America.